 Taking that extra three to five minutes to wash your face at night is never a waste of your time.
 When you leave makeup on your face over night, your skin absorbs most of it.
 Since most cosmetics contain harsh chemicals, this contributes to the oxidative stress your skin faces.
 That’s why taking an extra three to five minutes to wash your face at night is never a waste of time.
 Avoid vigorously scrubbing your face.
 Use a water-based wipe to cleanse your face before you go to sleep, and finish your wash with some cold water splashed across your skin.

-Ultraviolet light is the ultimate cause of most wrinkles on your face, neck, arms, and hands.
+Ultraviolet light is of most wrinkles on your face, neck, arms, and hands.
 And while ultraviolet light can’t be completely avoided, there are steps that you can take to lessen the degree of exposure that you receive.
 Opt for a sunless tanning lotion over long sunbathing sessions in the sand, and wear a hat that shields your face from the sun during long periods outdoors.
 When possible, wear longer pants and long-sleeved shirts when you’re adventuring outdoors.
 You’ll still absorb some sunshine, but you won’t be contributing to the wrinkles on your skin.

 Skin is exposed to more oxidative stress than any other organ in your body.
 That means your skin can be damaged just by going through your daily routine.
-Antioxidants help fight the damage that oxidative stress does to your cells.
+Antioxidants the damage that oxidative stress does to your cells.
 While you can purchase a sunscreen or wrinkle cream enriched with antioxidants, there are plenty of other ways to get that antioxidant boost for your skin.
 Eating a diet rich in blueberries, kidney beans, grapes, kale, and spinach will help you get healthy skin “from the inside out” and could reduce the signs of premature aging.

 By itself, photo-aged skin isn’t a symptom to be concerned about.
 But if you’re especially concerned about your skin’s appearance as you grow older, you may want to speak to a dermatologist.
 If you’ve engaged in lifestyle habits such as smoking, excessive drinking, or tanning bed use, you should be particularly vigilant of your skin’s appearance, as you may be at risk for skin cancer.